 22 March 2019

-This Bill would require the Prime Minister to be available to answer questions in the House of Commons at least twice during each sitting week, subject to exemptions defined in the Bill.
-It aims to strengthen accountability by making the Prime Minister’s appearances in Parliament more regular.
-It also covers related duties and purposes connected to Parliament’s oversight of the Prime Minister.
+This bill would require the Prime Minister to be available to answer questions in the House of Commons at least twice each sitting week, with certain exceptions.
+It aims to strengthen parliamentary accountability by setting out duties for the Prime Minister and related provisions to support that accountability.

 Generated 21 February 2026